← All Posts

 The Virginia 250 Passport

-One practical item worth knowing about: the Virginia 250 Passport.
 This 64-page commemorative booklet doubles as a travel guide, discount book, and keepsake, featuring 70 participating museums and historic sites across five regions of Virginia.
 If you are visiting Williamsburg, it is a useful companion for day trips to Jamestown, Yorktown, and sites along the Virginia Capital Trail.

 Getting Here

 Williamsburg is served by three airports: Richmond International (RIC, about 50 minutes west), Norfolk International (ORF, about 55 minutes southeast), and Newport News/Williamsburg International (PHF, about 20 minutes south).
 Amtrak stops at the Williamsburg Transportation Center on Boundary Street, an easy walk from the Historic Area and most nearby lodging.
 Interstate 64 connects Williamsburg to Richmond and the Hampton Roads region.
+For a comprehensive visitor overview including things to do beyond Colonial Williamsburg, see our Williamsburg visitor guide.

 Why 2026 Matters